What Is Cystic Acne?

-Cystic acne, also called nodulocystic acne, is a severe form of acne classified by multiple large, red, sore acne lesions called nodules and cysts on the face, neck, back, and chest.
+Cystic acne, also called nodulocystic acne, is a severe form of acne that comes with large (over 5 mm in diameter), red, sore acne lesions called nodules and cysts on the face, neck, back, and chest.

-A Closer Look into Acne Nodules and Cysts
+A Closer Look at Acne Nodules and Cysts

 Nodules are much more common than cysts.